 And now for the good stuff.
 Let’s talk about food and…

-How I fed my family (of 4) for under $125 at Whole Foods!
+How I fed my family of 4 for $125 at Whole Foods!

 My TOTAL spent at Whole Foods the day I shopped was $134.67.
 In our state, we pay taxes on food items, so that was part of the overage.
 And, I did buy a HUGE bottle of organic olive oil we’ll use for at least a month because we were totally out of oil.
 I also had plenty of leftovers (peanut butter, fruit spread, milk, cheese), so if I only factor in the cost of the food used in the meals, I spent a total of ….